Portfolio

 https://github.com/katwre/bioinformatics-projects/tree/master/genome_assembly

-Sudoku - a simple Sudoku game implemented in JavaScript and JQuery.
+A simple Sudoku game implemented in JavaScript and JQuery.

 https://github.com/katwre/sudoku

-Minesweeper - classic Minesweeper game implemented in Java using SWING and AWT libraries.
+A classic Minesweeper game implemented in Java using SWING and AWT libraries.

 https://github.com/katwre/Minesweeper